-In this article, we’ll explain in simple terms what the FSOC is, why it was created, how it functions, and how it helps keep the financial system safe.
+In this paper, we will indicate in easy language what the FSOC is, why it was formed, how it operates, as well as how it keeps the financial system safe.
 If you’re wondering how the government prevents a major financial disaster from happening, you’re in the right place.

 What is the Financial Stability Oversight Council (FSOC)?

 The Financial Stability Oversight Council (FSOC) is a government body established in the wake of the 2008 financial crisis.
-Its main job is to monitor and address risks to the financial system that could potentially harm the economy.
+Its primary task is to observe and deal with the threat to the financial system that might damage the economy.
 The FSOC’s role is to identify emerging financial risks and take action to prevent another crisis like the one that nearly crippled the global economy in 2008.

-The FSOC is made up of top financial regulators from various government agencies.
+FSOC is composed of the best financial regulators of different bodies of government.
 These include individuals from the Department of Treasury, the Federal Reserve, the Securities and Exchange Commission (SEC), and other key organizations.
-Together, they assess potential threats to the financial system and work to create solutions that prevent such threats from becoming crises.
+They evaluate the threats to the financial system together and act to come up with solutions to ensure that the threats do not develop into crises.

 Why Was the FSOC Created?

-The FSOC was created by the Dodd-Frank Wall Street Reform and Consumer Protection Act, which was signed into law in 2010 in response to the 2008 financial crisis.
-This crisis was caused by risky behavior from financial institutions, including the collapse of large banks and the bursting of the housing bubble.
+Creation The Dodd-Frank Wall Street Reform and Consumer Protection Act was passed and enacted into law in 2010 following the 2008 financial crisis because the Dodd-Frank Act could not identify the source of financial crisis.
+This crisis can be attributed to risk taking of the financial institutions such as the failure of the big banks and bursting of the housing bubble.

-The purpose of the FSOC is clear: to prevent another financial meltdown by ensuring the financial system remains stable.
-The 2008 crisis showed that too many financial risks were hidden, and there was no central body looking at the financial system as a whole.
-The FSOC was established to address that gap and keep a closer watch on large and complex financial institutions, which could cause widespread damage if they fail.
+The reasoning behind the establishment of the FSOC is evident: to stop another financial meltdown by making sure that the financial system is stable.
+The 2008 crisis revealed that there were too many financial risks but none of them were seen because there was no central body that thought of the financial system, as a whole.
+It was created to bridge that gap and to have a closer look at large and intricate financial institutions, as they might cause extreme harm to the population in case they collapse.

 How Does the FSOC Work?